FRINXio/translation-units-docs/Translation framework 101.md

 *   A writer needs to implement all 3 methods: Write, Update, Delete in order to fully support default rollback mechanism of the framework
-    *   Update can be often simply implemented as: 1. delete, 2. write
+    *   Time showed that update like 1. delete, 2. write is anti-pattern and should not be used.
 *   A writer can properly work only if there is a reader for the same composite node
 *   **Retrieve and update existing data** of device via NETCONF **in update method.** Every generated builder class has copy constructor which may be used for this purpose.
 It's important to keep in mind that NETCONF _dataBroker.put(..)_ method overrides existing data in device configuration.